 Renewable gas can be easily blended into the current natural gas network, and then distributed to homes, businesses and communities using existing network infrastructure.
 Hydrogen can even be used in the transport sector as an alternate fuel type.
 All of this makes renewable gas a simple, cost-effective and complementary fuel option as we work towards a greener energy future.

 Why Renewable Gas?

 Gas is an essential part of our country’s energy mix, with over 6.5 million Australians already using natural gas every day for cooking, heating and hot water.
-Moreover, thousands of commercial and industrial customers rely on natural gas to keep their businesses, as well as many jobs, going strong.
+Moreover, thousands of commercial and industrial customers rely on natural gas to keep their businesses, as well as many jobs, and the economy going strong.

 How could it work?